(BA) Bachelor of Arts

 Knowledge of A1-A5 are acquired through lectures, seminars, independent reading and coursework.

-A4 is developed in particular in the second-year module 'Approaches to History'.
+A4 is developed in particular in the second-year compulsory module.

 A5 is the focus of the third-year special subject and the third-year independent dissertation.

-A6 and A7 will be particularly acquired through LT121, Introduction to Film Studies, and the compulsory second-year Film module, in combination with other film options.
+A6 and A7 will be particularly acquired through the compulsory first-year Film module, in combination with other film options.

-Knowledge and understanding of A1-7 is continuously assessed through coursework and examination.
+Knowledge and understanding of A1-7 is continuously assessed through coursework.

-Essays are the principal form of coursework assessment, supplemented by a range of other assessments which may include document analyses, reviews, and other shorter assignments; assessed presentations and oral contributions; and in-class tests.
+Essays are the principal form of coursework assessment, supplemented by a range of other assessments which may include document analyses, reviews, and other shorter assignments; assessed presentations and oral contributions.

-The independent dissertation tests knowledge of A5 in particular through a 12,000 word dissertation.
+The Capstone research project tests knowledge of A5 in particular.

 B: Intellectual and cognitive skills